 6b.) ...and in just a few minutes you could be munching on one (or two) of these gorgeous low carb chocolate clusters!

-Have you seen my post about sugar free chocolate chips?
-I have an ingenious hack how to make them.
+Another fun thing to do with this recipe is to make sugar free chocolate chips!
+I have an ingenious hack on how to make them.

 Storage